 Since 2000, the Feather River Land Trust has been working with willing landowners, local communities, other conservation organizations, funding partners, the general public, and friends like you to conserve land in the Feather River region and steward its ecological and cultural values for current and future generations.
 Read our Success Stories.

 Why are we so passionate about conserving the Feather River Country?
 Watch our video:

-Together, we have successfully protected over 57,000 acres of private lands that support outstanding biodiversity, waterways, fisheries, recreational and educational opportunities, cultural sites, agricultural lands, and spectacular scenery.
+Together, we have successfully protected 59,000 acres of private lands that support outstanding biodiversity, waterways, fisheries, recreational and educational opportunities, cultural sites, agricultural lands, and spectacular scenery.

 Sandhill Cranes, White-faced Ibis, Willow Flycatchers, Golden Eagles, Yellow-headed Blackbirds, American Badgers, Burrowing Owls, Rainbow Trout, Black Bears, River Otters.
 Our work together is conserving and restoring critical bird and wildlife habitat in one of the most species-rich regions in the Sierra.
 Learn about our conservation successes.